uberFoo/dwarf/README.md

 I appreciate feedback.
 Let me know if you love it, or hate it.
-There are likely as not bugs, and corner cases.
+There are likely as not bugs, and corner cases yet to be uncovered.
-File a bug report, and let me know.
+If you run across something, file a bug report, and I'll git a fix out ASAP.

 > **Free Stuff**
 >
-> I'm giving away dwarf stickers to anyone who files a bug report.
+> I'm giving away dwarf stickers to anyone who files a bug report!

 ## Installation